10xSebastian/barcode-scanner.js/README.md

 but it types so fast (<50ms between keystrokes) that you can identify input that is done with a barcode scanner and handle it in a special way.

-## input[data-barcode-scanner-target]
+## Default usage

+A barcode scanner input is pasted to the last input/textarea with an 'data-barcode-scanner-target' attribute found in the dom and submits the closest form.

 ```

   <form>
     <input data-barcode-scanner-target type='text'></input>
   </form>

-  1. scan 'IT1232'
-  2. insert 'IT1232' to input
-  3. submit form

 ```

+- If scanner scans 'IT1232'
+- barcode-scanner.js inserts 'IT1232' into the input field
+- Afterwards it submits the surrounding form

+## Behaviour when user focuses an input field

-A barcode scanner input is pasted to the last input/textarea with an 'data-barcode-scanner-target' attribute found in the dom and submits the closest form.
+If an input or textarea is focused (clicked) by the user, the barcode scanner input is always inserted to the focused input/textarea and the surrounding form is submitted.

-## input:focus

 ```